keyvank/tsp/src/1-compute.md

 Perfect!
 Now it's time to get our hands dirty and begin by building hardware that can recognize the type of instruction after fetching it from memory.
 We'll call this component the `Decoder`, since it decodes the instruction.
 The way it works is simple: it performs several equality checks using the `MultiEquals` component we used earlier when designing the memory.

-[MARKER]

-1. `Decoder` module takes an instruction (A 8-bit number) as its input and gives out 6 different boolean flags as its output, specifying the type of instructions.
-2. `InstructionPointer` module is responsible for choosing the next instruction-pointer.
-2. `InstructionMemory` module is a read-only 256-byte memory, giving out the instruction given its 8-bit address.
-2. `DataPointer` module is responsible for choosing the next data-pointer.
-2. `DataMemory` module is a 256-byte memory, allowing you to read/write its cells given 8-bit addresses.

-The `Decoder` is composed of 5 `MultiEquals` and a single `Equals` module, outputing the type of instruction as boolean flags with this rules:
+The `Decoder` is composed of 5 `MultiEquals` components to distinguish between `FWD`, `BWD`, `INC`, `DEC`, and `PRNT`, as well as a single Equals module responsible for detecting whether the instruction is a `JMP`s by examining the first bit.
+The module outputs 6 boolean bits, indicating the type of instruction:

 ```python=
 def Decoder(